Deploying RHEL 8 on Amazon Web Services

 - You can use an activation key to attach subscriptions.
 See Creating Red Hat Customer Portal Activation Keys for more information.

-- Alternatively, you can manually attach a subscription by using the ID of the subscription pool (Pool ID).
+- Also, you can manually attach a subscription by using the ID of subscription pool (Pool ID).
 See Attaching a host-based subscription to hypervisors.

-Optional: To collect various system metrics about the instance in the Red Hat Hybrid Cloud Console, you can register the instance with Red Hat Insights.
+Optional: To collect various system metrics about the instance in the Red Hat Hybrid Cloud Console, you can register the instance with Red Hat Lightspeed.

-To make deploying RHEL 8 virtual machines on Amazon Web Services (AWS) faster and more comfortable, you can set up Gold Images of RHEL 8 to be automatically registered to the Red Hat Subscription Manager (RHSM).
+To deploy Red Hat Enterprise Linux (RHEL) virtual machines (VMs) on Amazon Web Services (AWS), you can set up RHEL Gold Images to automatically register with the Red Hat Subscription Manager (RHSM).

 Prerequisites

-NoteAn AWS account can only be attached to a single Red Hat account at a time.
+NoteAt a time, you can only attach an AWS account to a single Red Hat account.
 Therefore, ensure no other users require access to the AWS account before attaching it to your Red Hat one.

 Procedure